2026 OMSCS Conference Poster & Demo Session

 Abstract

-The overall topic of my poster concerns different clustering algorithms and how we can apply lemmas and models in various areas of mathematics, specifically High-Dimensional Probability and Bayesian Scientific Computing, to optimize the algorithm's complexity and enforce some restrictions (priors) to filter outliers.
-The main points of my poster will include both an introduction to Ward's (Hierarchical) and Lloyd's (K-means) classical algorithms, as well as their shortcomings.
-Then, I will explain how Ward's complexity could be decreased via the logarithmic dimension reduction of the Johnson–Lindenstrauss lemma.
-Then, I would explain how we can combat Lloyd's sensitivity to the initialization position by constructing a Bayesian model containing encoded priors, and how we can address the inherent ill-posedness of the problem by replacing the Maximum Likelihood (ML) estimator with a MAP regularizer.
-Additionally, my research included the implementation of both optimized algorithms.
+The overall topic of this project concerns different clustering algorithms and how we can apply lemmas and models in various areas of mathematics, specifically High Dimensional Probability and Bayesian Scientific Computing, to optimize the algorithm’s complexity and enforce some restrictions (priors) to filter outliers.
+The project includes both an introduction to Ward’s (Hierarchical) and Lloyd’s (K-means) classical algorithms, as well as their shortcomings.
+Then, it is detailed how Ward’s complexity could be decreased via the logarithmic dimension reduction of the Johnson–Lindenstrauss lemma, and how we can combat Lloyd’s sensitivity to the initialization position by constructing a Bayesian model containing encoded priors, and how we can address the inherent ill-posedness of the problem by with a MAP regularizer and Dirichlet priors.
+Additionally, this research included the implementation of both optimized algorithms.
 A summary of performance in differing use cases is included, thus highlighting how the customization of classical algorithms is tailored to more specific scenarios.
-I sincerely believe that this presentation benefits the attendees by exposing them to how these well-known algorithms, which are often approached at a high level through the lens of computer science, can be further optimized and fitted to differing use cases by utilizing the underlying mathematics.

 Determining Railroad Crossing Delay Predictability Using Inference Data Driven Machine Learning Methods in Complex Geographical Environments